Explore the Extended Collection

 In addition to the Permanent Collection, which contains only those pieces donated to and owned by the Town of Summerville, Sculpture in the South encourages individuals, businesses, corporations and other government entities to include sculpture as part of their presence in the community.
 Sculpture in the South facilitates purchases for the Extended Collection through affiliated and non-affiliated artists, always encouraging quality and beauty.
 Affiliated artists are those who have shown at the annual Show & Sale and the organization itself only purchases from those sculptors.

 This “Extended Sculpture Collection” encourages more public interaction with this art form.
-Three installations are depicted below.
+Four installations are depicted below.

 Other local installations by artists affiliated with Sculpture in the South include They are Waiting by Nnamdi Okonkwo at The Ponds development, Summerville, SC, and Winnowing Hands by Shirley McWhorter-Moss at The Market at Oakland, Mount Pleasant, SC.